• Skip to primary navigation

 How To Make Almond Milk

-• Almonds: The best almonds to use for this recipe for almond milk are raw, unsalted almonds (not roasted or salted).
+• Almonds: The best almonds to use are raw, unsalted almonds (not roasted or salted).
 Organic if possible.
 Find them at Costco, grocery stores, bulk stores or online.

 • Water: Boiling hot water for soaking and filtered water for blending.

-• Dates: For natural sweetness, add a couple dates.
+• Dates: For natural sweetness.
 Any date from Medjool to cooking/baking dates (which are more economical) work perfectly fine.
+Optional add in.

-1. Soak the almonds: Soak the almonds in boiling water for about an hour (or in room temperature water from a few hours to overnight).
-They will absorb some water and get plump and juicy making them easier to blend.
+1. Soak the almonds: Soak the almonds in boiling hot water for about an hour until plump (or in cool water for several hours up to overnight in the fridge).
+They will absorb water and get plump and juicy making them easier to blend.
 Drain and rinse the almonds.
+Pro Tip: I have a Vitamix; I skip the soaking and get straight to blending.

 Water Tip: Less water = creamier richer milk; more water = thinner lighter milk.
-I typically use 3 ½ cups.
+I typically use between 2 ½ - 3 ½ cups.

-1. Strain the almond milk: Once blended, strain the milk through a nut milk bag into a large bowl or large measuring cup.
-(If you don't have a nut bag, use cheesecloth or even a clean dish towel will work.)
-This step separates the almond pulp from the milk.
+1. Strain the almond milk: Put a nut milk bag over a large bowl or large measuring cup then pour the milk in.
+This step separates the almond pulp from the milk so it's creamy not gritty.

 2. Enjoy: Pour the fresh almond milk into a jar and store in the fridge or enjoy immediately.